pencer-io/pencer-io.github.io/_posts/2022-02-08-ctf-htb-earlyaccess.md

 ## SQLi Exploitation

 There's not a lot else to do here, but thinking back to the forum post we saw at the start it said the user SingleQuoteMan had a problem with his name on the scoreboard.
-This is a clue that we can use SQLi to retreive data.
+This is a clue that we can use SQLi to retrieve data.
 Switch back to our user profile and change the name:

 ![earlyaccess-sqli-profile](/assets/images/2022-02-03-22-04-57.png)